 Our posts on our personal travel blog, Technomadia, about how we kept online became some of our most popular.
 We shared about each new element of our setup, and ended up fielding a lot of questions about cellular, WiFi and satellite (we tried it all over the years!).

 In 2013, after yet another question about mobile internet landed in our inbox - we decided on a whim to compile all of our blog posts on mobile internet into one place.
-It was mostly for survival, as fielding these questions was taking a lot of time.

 A year later, that little handbook, was already seriously out-dated (after all, technology changes rapidly).
 We had a lot of requests to expand it to cover even more topics - and the little Facebook Group we launched to go along with the book was rapidly growing.